HaimengBai/431slides/class_16/README.md

 ## Announcements before class:

 1. Project Task A Revisions were due at 9 AM today.
-  - **10** of the 27 projects that needed a revision have been reviewed on Canvas by Dr. Love so far.
+  - **12** of the 27 projects that needed a revision have been reviewed on Canvas by Dr. Love so far.
   - To see your review, visit https://goo.gl/suK7VU or read my comments to you on Canvas.
   - The following proposals are now OK/Approved, in addition to the 17 proposals that were approved in the first pass.
-    - Abhishek Despande, Gwendolyn Donley, Dongze He
+    - Abhishek Despande, Gwendolyn Donley, Dongze He, J.J.
+Huang
-    - Grace Park, Neel Patel, Frances Wang
+    - Grace Park, Neel Patel, Frances Wang, Xueyi Zhang
-    - Xueyi Zhang
   - Everyone without an approved Task A needs to get another revision in by **Friday 2017-10-20 at 4 PM**.

 2. Today's Agenda